psychemedia/storytelling-notes/three-heads-well.md

 "Well I never!" said the old witch, when she come in with the wool, "it's no good keeping you.
 You can do everything, and at last you'll be the plague of my life.
 We'd best part, so take your wages and be off."

-Then the old hag drew out three caskets, one red, one green, and one blue, and of these the lassie was to choose one aa wages for her service.
+Then the old hag drew out three caskets, one red, one green, and one blue, and of these the lassie was to choose one as wages for her service.
 Now she didn't know at all which to choose, but the little birds sung—

 "Don't take the red, don't take the green,
 But take the blue, where may be seen